Vic Seixas: Early life

-He served as a pilot in the United States Army Air Corps in World War II for three years, which interrupted his tennis career.

-He then attended the University of North Carolina at Chapel Hill, where he was a member of Alpha Sigma of the Chi Psi fraternity.
-He was 63–3 at UNC, won the Southern Conference singles championship in 1948 and the doubles championship in 1949, and was an All American.
+Seixas served as a pilot in the United States Army Air Corps during World War II for three years, which interrupted his tennis career.
+He then attended the University of North Carolina at Chapel Hill, where he was a member of Alpha Sigma chapter of the Chi Psi fraternity.
+He was 63–3 at UNC, won the Southern Conference singles championship in 1948 and the doubles championship in 1949, and was an All-American.
 He graduated in 1949, the same year that UNC awarded him the Patterson Medal, the school's top medal in athletics.

 Tennis career

 During the course of his lengthy career, Seixas won scores of singles, doubles, and mixed doubles titles.
-He entered the US Championships men's singles a record 28 times between 1940 and 1969.
+He entered the US Championships men's singles a record 28 times from 1940 to 1969.

 Seixas was ranked in the top ten in the US 13 times from 1942 to 1956.
-In 1951 Seixas was ranked No. 4 in the world, two spots below Dick Savitt, while he was No. 1 in the US ranking (a ranking he also held in 1954 and 1957), one spot ahead of Savitt.
-In 1953, Seixas was ranked No. 3 in the world by Lance Tingay and was cited as being the World No. 1 in the Reading Eagle the same year.
+In 1951, Seixas was ranked No. 4 in the world, two spots below Dick Savitt, while he was No. 1 in the US ranking (a ranking he also held in 1954 and 1957), one spot ahead of Savitt.
+In 1953, Seixas was ranked No. 3 in the world by Lance Tingay and was cited as being the world No. 1 in the Reading Eagle the same year.

 His major singles wins include Wimbledon in 1953 over Kurt Nielsen (where his 'cash' winnings was a £25 certificate to spend at a shop in Piccadilly Circus) and the US National (U.S. Open) in 1954 over Rex Hartwig.

 Seixas was also a successful doubles and mixed doubles player.
 In 1952, he won the US National doubles with Mervyn Rose.
 In the mid-1950s, he formed a successful partnership with Tony Trabert, winning the 1954 French and US Championships, as well as the 1955 Australian and French Championships.
 Additionally, they won the decisive third point in the 1954 Davis Cup win over Australia.
 Seixas won four consecutive mixed doubles crowns at Wimbledon from 1953 to 1956, the first three with Doris Hart and the fourth with Shirley Fry; the US National mixed doubles from 1953 to 1955, all with Doris Hart; and the French Championships mixed doubles in 1953 with Doris Hart.

 In 1966, at 42 years of age, Seixas played 94 games over four hours to defeat 22-year old Australian Bill Bowrey, 32–34, 6–4, 10–8 at the 1966 Philadelphia Grass Championship.

-The same year, Seixas was rated as the Senior Squash Champion of America.